-Let me just briefly take you though a very abbreviated version of the story so you can understand how - what we're trying to do.
-The Magnitsky story is all about - it all originated with a raid on my office in Moscow where the police seized a bunch of documents in the office, and you can see a bunch of vans and boxes in this chart in back of me.
+Let me just briefly take you though a very abbreviated version of the story so you can understand what we're trying to do.
+The Magnitsky story all originated with a raid on my office in Moscow where the police seized a bunch of documents in the office-and you can see a bunch of vans and boxes in this chart in back of me.

-And then, if we got to the next slide.
+And then, if we go to the next slide.

-The documents were then used to steal \$230 million of taxes that my firm paid to the Russian government.
+The documents were then used to steal \$230 million of taxes that my firm paid to the Russian Government.